-The logistics sector regulates and manages the complex sphere of the movement of supplies of materials and goods from all over the world.
-The trend for the next few years poses new challenges not only to companies in the sector but more generally to the development and sustainability models of our society.
+The logistics sector regulates and manages the complex area of movement of supplies of materials and goods around the world.

-In fact, Logistics has undergone a significant acceleration, mainly due to the development of e-commerce, which has led the sector having to deal with an increasingly large volume of goods in a very brief time.
-In this scenario, logistics has played a fundamental role in intercepting the needs of users and the potential of a sector in expansion to create a widespread network of services to support the entire sector.A recent report by the British research company Transport Intelligence concerning logistics numbers estimates the global value of the sector reached over 5,000 billion euros in the year 2020 and calculates that by 2024 there will be an average growth of around 5% per year.
-To cope with these numbers, professionals employed in the tasks of planning and distribution of goods are now supported by increasingly complex systems of Artificial Intelligence and automation, with a constant eye on the obligations that safeguarding the ecosystem places.Let us see in more detail the main logistics trends that will characterize the sector in the coming years.
+The new trends in logistics pose new challenges not only to companies in the sector but more generally to the development and sustainability models of our society.The sector has undergone a significant acceleration, mainly due to the development of e-commerce, which has led companies to have to deal with an increasingly large volume of goods in a short time.
+In this scenario, logistics has played a fundamental role in intercepting the needs of users and the potential of an expanding market to create a widespread network of services to support the entire sector.A recent report by the British research company Transport Intelligence on logistics numbers estimates the global value of the sector reached over 7,800 billion euros last year and calculates that in the next five years there will be an average growth of 4.1%.
+To cope with these numbers, professionals employed in the planning and distribution of goods today are supported by increasingly complex systems of Artificial Intelligence and automation, with an eye always attentive to the obligations that the protection of the ecosystem imposes.
+Let us look in more detail at the main logistics trends that will characterize the sector in the coming years.

 Logistics and e-commerce

-Since last year, distribution chains have been challenged by a significant increase in online orders and those companies that have sought to optimize their sales systems with a fast and effective delivery service, have been able to develop their own business more quickly.
-A 2017 study, drawn up by Geodis, showed that 57% of the entrepreneurs surveyed believed that the increase in the turnover of their companies was due to the advantages offered by the efficiency of the distribution chains.
-From these data, it is easy to understand how the development of the sector linked to the sale of goods online passes through the synergy between companies and shipping services activities, with significant development prospects for both sectors.
+Since last year, distribution chains have been challenged by a significant increase in online orders and those companies that have taken care to optimize their sales systems with a fast and effective delivery service have been able to develop their business more quickly.A recent study by Geodis highlights how 57% of the entrepreneurs interviewed believe that the increase in the turnover of their companies is due precisely to the advantages offered by the efficiency of the distribution chains.
+From these data, it is easy to understand how the development of the sector linked to the sale of goods online passes through the synergy between companies and shipping service activities, with significant development prospects for both sectors.

-I Advantages of Artificial Intelligence Applied to Logistics
+The Benefits of Artificial Intelligence Applied to Logistics

-In recent years, the sector has evolved by combining innovative chain automation systems, which are able to optimize the sorting and delivery processes of goods through sophisticated algorithms, with a considerable saving of time and resources.
-In this sense the reduction of the risk associated with human error is no less important: artificial intelligence will play a key role in the development of the sector in the coming years.Equally significant is the use of Machine Learning, or those machines capable of automatically learning from the operations they are required to perform and therefore capable of acquiring decision-making autonomy.
-In this way, supply chains will soon be able to improve forecast accuracy by 10-20%, reduce costs by 5% and increase revenues by approximately 2-3%.
+In recent years, the sector has evolved by adopting innovative chain automation systems, which, through sophisticated algorithms, are able to optimize the sorting and delivery processes of goods, with significant savings in time and resources.
+An equally important factor in this sense is also the reduction of the risk associated with human error: artificial intelligence will play a key role in the development of the sector in the coming years.In the future of logistics, the use of Machine Learning will be increasingly important.
+Those machines capable of learning automatically from the operations are being increasingly called upon to perform and therefore able to acquire decision-making autonomy.
+In this way, supply chains will soon be able to improve forecast accuracy by 10-20%, reduce costs by 5% and increase revenues by a percentage equal to approximately 2-3%.

 Leaner and more flexible companies in the future of logistics

-Another fundamental point through which the development of companies passes is linked to the theme of improving and optimizing activities, namely the need for leaner and more flexible structures, capable of intercepting changes, market needs and absorbing their impact.
-19.7% of executives operating in distribution chains identify the streamlining of procedures and the flexibility of the company structures as the key turning points for achieving high levels of efficiency in a short time.
-A solution in this sense seems to be offered by the possibility of entering into agreements with local entrepreneurs to encourage the opening of franchises dedicated to logistics, able to customize services and create a distribution network capable of adapting to local area needs.
+Another fundamental point through which the development of companies passes is also linked to the theme of improving and optimizing activities, namely the need for leaner and more flexible structures, capable of intercepting changes and market needs on the fly and cushioning their impact.19.7% of managers working in distribution chains identify streamlining procedures and flexibility of their companies' structures as the turning points for achieving high levels of efficiency in a short time.A solution in this sense seems to be offered by the possibility of stipulating agreements with local entrepreneurs to encourage the opening of franchising relationships dedicated to logistics, capable of personalizing services and creating a distribution network capable of adapting to the needs of the territories.

-In a globalized world strongly oriented towards online purchases, commercial exchanges now concern not only large chains but also private buyers.
-Goods travel at ever increasing rhythms and volumes, in contexts and areas that are also very different from each other both from a geographical and political point of view.
-The franchised service centers affiliated with large Logistics companies have been able to play a fundamental role in the growth of national and international markets, intercepting the needs of customers, small and medium-sized enterprises, acting as a reference point for the territory in which they operate.Franchising also represents an interesting opportunity for those local entrepreneurs who want to become part of the sector's growth and development process as protagonists.
-In fact, becoming a point of reference for distribution chains allows you to start your own business with the support of consulting teams of large groups, capable of guiding new activities with marketing campaigns, training programs and dedicated support in a relationship of collaboration that benefits both parties.
+In a globalized world that is strongly oriented towards online purchases, commercial exchanges now concern not only large chains but also private buyers.
+Goods travel at ever-increasing rates and volumes, in contexts and territories that are also very different from each other, both geographically and politically.The franchise service centers affiliated with large Logistics companies have been able to play a fundamental role in the growth of national and international markets, intercepting the needs of customers, small and medium-sized businesses, acting as a point of reference for the territory in which they operate.
+Among the new trends in logistics, franchising represents an interesting opportunity for those local entrepreneurs who want to become part of the growth and development process of the sector as protagonists.Becoming a point of reference for distribution chains allows you to start your own business with the support of consulting teams from large groups, capable of guiding new activities with marketing campaigns, training programs and dedicated support in a collaborative relationship that brings benefits to both parties.

-Sustainability and Attention to the Environment
+Sustainability and attention to the environment

-Among the main logistics trends for the next few years, the theme of eco-sustainability is of great importance.
-Millions of tons of goods traveling from one end of the world to another, in fact, constitute a highly impacting element on the environment.
-In the race to reach the goal of Zero Emissions by 2050, companies in the sector therefore play a leading role.
-A recent report by the Boston Consulting Group also highlights how 70% of consumers are willing to pay up to 5% more for their goods as long as they are made with sustainable packaging and procedures.The challenge of the future is increasingly to optimize transport and resources by creating an increasingly widespread distribution network that responds to the needs of local contexts.
-This is why MBE is at the side of those who want to take this opportunity and start a new business by opening a franchising in the logistics sector, taking advantage of the support of a team of experts and the potential of a rapidly growing global market.
+Among the main trends in logistics for the coming years, the theme of eco-sustainability is of great importance.
+Millions of tons of goods traveling from one end of the world to the other constitute an element with a strong impact on the environment.
+In the race to achieve the goal of Zero Emissions by 2050, companies in the sector therefore play a leading role.
+A recent report by the Boston Consulting Group also highlights that 70% of consumers are willing to pay up to 5% more for their goods as long as they are made with Sustainable packaging and procedures.
+The challenge of the future is to optimize transport and resources by creating an increasingly widespread distribution network that responds to the needs of territorial contexts.For this reason MBE accompanies those who wish to seize this opportunity and start a new business by opening a business in franchising in the logistics sector, leveraging the support of a team of experts and the potential of a rapidly growing global market.

 Subscribe to the Newsletter and stay updated